MarcinKilarski/Website-Audit/seo.md

 Overview

-This section reviews elements on your page which increase the search engines’ understanding of how relevant your website is to the searchers’ needs.
-It determines if your website should appear in search results for a user’s query, and how confident Google and Bing are that the information on your page is what a user is looking for.
+This section reviews elements on your page which increase the search engines' understanding of how relevant your website is to the searchers' needs.
+It determines if your website should appear in search results for a user's query, and how confident Google and Bing are that the information on your page is what a user is looking for.

 ### 2.1.
 Missing Title Tag

 Overview

 Title tags are HTML elements that contain the title of your page and are hidden at the top of your page source code.
-They don’t appear on your page, but they rather show up in the search results above the page URL and also in the browser tab.
+They don't appear on your page, but they rather show up in the search results above the page URL and also in the browser tab.

 The information you include in the title tag indicates to users and search engines what this page is about.
 They are used as [an important ranking factor](https://www.youtube.com/watch?v=4FkSZIW6d48) and can help you rank higher.
 Therefore, each page should have the title tag present in the code and never be left empty.